Cipher Department of the High Command of the Wehrmacht: Defensive cryptology

 The OKW/Chi cipher department report blamed Radar on new aircraft.
 It was never realized, even to the end of the war and the trials, that cryptanalysts of the Government Code and Cypher School at Bletchley Park had broken the Air Force (Luftwaffe) Enigma and read all Air Force communications from 1942 onwards.

-The chief German cryptological machine for defense, was the Enigma machine.

-It seemed inconceivable that OKW/Chi and the German armed forces failed to understand how insecure the system was.
+The chief German cryptological machine for defense was the Enigma machine.
+The OKW/Chi and the German armed forces failed to understand how insecure the system was.
 The Wehrmacht had a generally uneasy feeling regarding Enigma and their own key processes and missed a number of opportunities to definitively prove this.
 These were: